Three Red Sea underwater data cables have been cut as Houthi attacks continue in the vital waterway

 DUBAI, United Arab Emirates — (AP) — Three Red Sea underwater cables providing internet and telecommunications around the world have been cut as the waterway remains a target of Yemen's Houthi rebels, officials said Monday.
-Meanwhile, a suspected Houthi attack set a ship ablaze in the Gulf of Aden.
+Meanwhile, a Houthi missile attack set a ship ablaze in the Gulf of Aden, but caused no injuries.

 What cut the lines remains unclear.
 There has been concern about the cables being targeted in the Houthi campaign, which the rebels describe as an effort to pressure Israel to end its war on Hamas in the Gaza Strip.
 The Houthis have denied attacking the lines, however.